The physical, emotional, and cognitive consequences of seizures can build over time–affecting patients’ daily lives.

 CONTRAINDICATIONS

-XCOPRI® is contraindicated in any patients with known hypersensitivity to the compound or any of the components of the drug product.
+XCOPRI is contraindicated in patients with hypersensitivity to cenobamate or any of the ingredients in the product.

 XCOPRI is contraindicated in patients with Familial Short QT syndrome.

-Close IMPORTANT SAFETY INFORMATION
+Collapse IMPORTANT SAFETY INFORMATION

 IMPORTANT SAFETY INFORMATION and INDICATION for XCOPRI® (cenobamate tablets) CV